mieky/benson/README.md

 ## Features

-Post messages as "User 1" in a simple web UI.
+Login with Facebook and post messages in a simple web UI.

 ## Tech